 But back to the recipe.

 Mangú con los tres Golpes — translated as mangú with the three strikes — is an anytime dish that relies on the strong flavours of its four main ingredients to deliver a simple but filling meal that’s savoury, crispy, and crunchy.
-Fried plantains are served with over-easy eggs, fried salami, fried cheese, and finished with crunchy pickled red onions.
+Semi-ripe plantains are smashed and served with over-easy eggs, fried salami, fried cheese, and finished with crunchy pickled red onions.

 Try this Dominican delight for yourself or head over to Ana’s site for more recipes with a twist!